bozsahin/cogs517-philosophy-of-cogsci/README.md

 15% Active participation in weekly questions and discussion

 30% Weekly quiz (in class, total of 12 quizzes, max.
 10 count toward grade, about 20 minutes.
-Quiz topic is the topic of the day.)
+Quiz topics are usually topics discussed in current class, or the one before.)